 Q. What if my company offers multiple home performance services?
 (For example, a renovation contractor that offers fenestration and HVAC services).

-Q. Can I register if we subcontract out some or all of our fenestration work?
+Q. Can I register if we subcontract out some or all of our work?

 Q. If I register with the Home Performance Contractor Network (HPCN), am I automatically eligible to participate in energy incentive programs?

-- Currently, the HPCN is mandatory for fenestration contractors that want to be eligible for their customers to receive window rebates from the CleanBC Better Homes income-qualified offer.
-It is the contractor’s responsibility to stay up-to-date on additional program eligibility requirements from CleanBC.
+- Currently, the HPCN is mandatory for contractors that want to be eligible for their customers to receive rebates or incentives from the CleanBC Better Homes and Home Renovation Rebate programs and the CleanBC Better Homes income-qualified offer (launching soon).
+It is the contractor’s responsibility to stay up-to-date on additional program eligibility requirements.

 The HPSC will make all reasonable efforts to educate contractors in the HPCN on the participating programs and share program updates.